iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/05-claim-nft.md

 ## Define the Transaction

-In this step you need to define the transaction essence as follows:
+The next thing you need to do is define the transaction essence, as shown bellow:

 ```typescript
 const inputs: IUTXOInput[] = [];